Alpenglow88/oTTo/docs/cheatsheets/otto_hints_and_tips.md

 # **OTTO Cheatsheet**

-This is intended to be a cheat-sheet and hint guide for functionality and storage of code snippets for reuse across projects.
+This is intended to be a cheat sheet and hint guide for functionality and storage of code snippets for reuse across projects.

 **All of these are freely available through a bit of research.
 I strongly recommend you research any snippet before using it so that you know what it does!**